juliamichiles/Push_swap/README.md

 	- rrb (reverse rotate b): Shift down all elements of stack b by 1.
 	- rrr : rra and rrb at the same time

 This implementation uses a cost-based sorting strategy inspired by the Turk Algorithm.
-It works by pushing elements from 'stack a' to 'stack b' until only three elements remain in 'stack a'.
+It works by pushing elements from `stack a` to `stack b` until only three elements remain in `stack a`.
 Those three elements will be sorted in a few operations.
-After that, each element in 'stack b' will be reinserted in 'stack a' in its correct position by choosing the option with the lowest calculated cost.
+After that, each element in `stack b` will be reinserted in `stack a` in its correct position by choosing the option with the lowest calculated cost.

 ---
 ## Instructions

-- To compile the program, use:
+- To compile the program:
 ```
 make
 ```
-- To run the program with a list of integers, use:
+- To run the program with a list of integers:
 ```
 ./push_swap -2 100 42 10 8
 ```